Online-Amateur-Radio-Club-M0OUK/ax2txt/README.md

 # ax2txt
-Decode ax25 frames from stdin to stdout
+Decode raw AX.25 frames from stdin to human-readable form on stdout.

+Does not handle removing KISS framing.

 ## Building